Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

 It's that simple!

 Hugo boasts of some 300+ beautiful [community maintained themes][Hugo Themes].
-You can download theme to your site's `theme` directory & Hugo will use it to generate the contents of your site.
+You can download a theme to your site's `theme` directory & Hugo will use it to generate the contents of your site.
 And the easiest way to install a theme is to use "_Git Submodules_".
 That way you can ensure the themes are updated as & when the theme authors pushes a commit to it's repository.

 Installing themes is also very easy.
 Running the `git submodule add <DOWNLOAD-LINK> themes/<THEME-NAME> --depth=1` command is enough.

 For SEO needs, you might also need site metadata.
 And Hugo takes care of it out-of-the-box.
 You've to configure Hugo with a `config.yml` file.
-And in that file you include the necessary details of the metadata.
-Hugo uses those values in place of the metadata for your site.
+And in that file you include the necessary details for the metadata.
+Hugo uses those values to populate the metadata of your site.

 And to get a general feel of what a config.yml file looks like, here's an example;